varCharlie/pycookbook/README.md

 # pycookbook
 This is meant to be a repository to store useful or useless code written in python.

+## noop.py
+Sometimes it is useful to add a 'noop' flag to a programs options.
+This module contains a decorator `noop` which will write functions to stderr instead of executing them.
+It is useful to make sure your code is sane before running it, when running it may have irreversable side effects.
+Consider code that may send a network packet or even wipe a computer clean, overwriting the harddrive with 0s.

 ## resetdefaults.py
 Since python has higher order functions, mutable default arguments do not always work as one might expect.
 They are similar to the way C handles static variable declarations inside a function definition -- that is to say they retain their value throughout function calls.